XRPLF/rippled/docs/0001-negative-unl/README.md

 To track whether or not a validator is responding to the network, we could monitor them with a “heartbeat” protocol.
 Instead of creating a new heartbeat protocol, we can leverage some existing protocol messages to mimic the heartbeat.
 We picked validation messages because validators should send one and only one validation message per ledger.
 In addition, we only count the validation messages that agree with the local node's validations.

-As David said in his [proposal](https://ripplelabs.atlassian.net/wiki/spaces/~Joel%20Katz/pages/718734824/Negative+UNL), with the negative UNL, the network could keep making forward progress safely even if the number of remaining validators gets to 60%.
+With the negative UNL, the network could keep making forward progress safely even if the number of remaining validators gets to 60%.
 Say we have a network with 10 validators on the UNL and everything is operating correctly.
 The quorum required for this network would be 8 (80% of 10).
 When validators fail, the quorum required would be as low as 6 (60% of 10), which is the absolute ***minimum quorum***.
 We need the absolute minimum quorum to be strictly greater than 50% of the original UNL so that there cannot be two partitions of well-behaved nodes headed in different directions.
 We arbitrarily choose 60% as the minimum quorum to give a margin of safety.

 Consider these events in the absence of negative UNL:
 1. 1:00pm - validator1 fails, votes vs. quorum: 9 >= 8, we have quorum